dflem97/news_scrape/README.md

 # news_scrape

-news_scrape is a Python library for my first virtual environments challenge.
+news_scrape is a repository for my first virtual environments challenge.

 ## Intallation
 See libraries in requirements.txt.